salesforce-misc/lifesciencescloud-agent-templates/documentation/USER_GUIDE.md

 ### Getting Help
 1. Check the troubleshooting guide
 2. Contact your system administrator
-3. Reach out to the LSC4CE team
+3. Reach out to the Life Sciences Cloud team

 ## Advanced Features